crosswordfailure/vncautoban/README.md

 Please let me know if you use it so I know if enough people are to justify future work, and also to then notify who uses it should I add that.
 You can reach me with this same name on reddit.

 2.15.2020 update-
 I've been running mine where it autobans on first failure attempt ($freak.count -ge 1) because I notice that there are many single attempts.
+I've left the github copy at -ge 2, as you do have to be careful with -ge1 if you yourself fail once.
 I also saw where the rule was getting over 1000 entries, so I put logic both to create the first firewall rule, but also create a new one when a rule has 512 entries and timestamp the existing rule by renaming it.